huiselilun/Palabos-UserGuide/InputOutput.md

 </Inlet>
 ```

-And here’s how they would be parsed in a Palabos program:
+And hereâ€™s how they would be parsed in a Palabos program:

 ```C++
 try {